ietf-teep/architecture/draft-ietf-teep-architecture.md

 2. TEE key pair and certificate:  It is used for device attestation to a remote TAM and SP.

-      - This key pair is burned into the device by the device manufacturer.
+      - This key pair is burned into the TEE by the TEE manufacturer.
-       The key pair and its certificate are valid for the expected lifetime of the device.
+       The key pair and its certificate are valid for the expected lifetime of the TEE.

       - Location:   Device TEE